 Blog / Year-in-Review

 Are AI Detectors Getting Better in 2026?
-An Evidence-Based Year-in-Review
+We Tested 406 Real SERPs.
+Spoiler: No.

 TL;DR — The 60-second answer